benubois/transcode/README.md

     $ rake start

-The Resque frontend will be available at [localhost:5050](http://localhost:5050)
+## Front-end
+The transcode front-end will be available at [localhost:5050](http://localhost:5050).
+Here you'll be able to view you queue, add titles to be transcoded and remove discs when they are complete.

 ## HandBrake Conversion Settings
 Transcode uses HandBrakeCLI to transcode video from DVD to H.264 encoded m4v.
 The settings are the same as the High Profile option with a few additions to include forced subtitles.